oh-my-fish/oh-my-fish/README.md

 ## Startup

-Everytime you open a new shell the startup code initializes Oh My Fish installation path and the _config_ path (`~/.config/omf` by default), sourcing the [`init.fish`](init.fish) script afterwards, which autoload packages, themes and your custom init files.
+Every time you open a new shell, the startup code initializes Oh My Fish installation path and the _config_ path (`~/.config/omf` by default), sourcing the [`init.fish`](init.fish) script afterwards, which autoload packages, themes and your custom init files.
 For more information check the [FAQ](docs/en-US/FAQ.md#what-does-oh-my-fish-do-exactly).

 ## Dotfiles